cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 ### Packet Data

-`InterchainAccountPacketData` contains an array of messages that an interchain account can execute and a memo string that is sent to the host chain as well as the packet `type`.
+`InterchainAccountPacketData` contains an array of messages that an interchain account can execute and a memo string that is sent to the host chain.

+// as well as the packet `type`.
 ICS-27 version 1 and 2 have only one type `EXECUTE_TX`.

 // RegisterIca and
 // RecoverIca could be msgs that are passed in the array of msgs